crlimacastro/Canvas-Runner/README.md

 };
 ```

 Finally, we are nearing the end of this tutorial and there is only one last thing to take care of.
 Because of the scope our functions and variables were declared on, the player currently has full control over the game logic through the console.
-They can call update(), they can call stop(), and even mess with the spikes array and that is very bad news for our game.
+They can call `update()`, they can call `stop()`, and even mess with the spikes array and that is very bad news for our game.
+Try it yourself, you will see the console try to autocomplete with the name of your functions.

 The quickest way to solve this is to declare all of the code in our `main.js` file within an [IIFE](https://flaviocopes.com/javascript-iife/#:~:text=An%20Immediately%2Dinvoked%20Function%20Expression%20(IIFE%20for%20friends)%20is,way%20to%20isolate%20variables%20declarations.).
 Put simply, it is an anonymous function that is called as soon as it is created and it serves to create an enclosed scope that no outside script can access.